We’re taking a number of steps to make sure you can manage your money as usual.

 1. Refilling ATMs

-Even if a branch near you has to close, we’ll still make every attempt to refill external ATMs to make sure there’s enough cash available.
+Even if a branch near you has to close, or change it's opening hours, we’ll still make every attempt to refill external ATMs so there’s enough cash available.
 But just like with goods from the supermarket, there’s no need to withdraw more money than normal.

 You can also do much of your banking online.
 This includes: